 In addition to online displays, Getty Vocabularies are available as Linked Open Data, XML, Relational Tables, and through APIs.
 Learn more.

 Catherine wheel or rose window?
 Cohuacalco or Snake House?
 Gaochang or Qara-Hoja?
-The Getty Vocabularies contain structured terminology for art, architecture, decorative arts, archival materials, visual surrogates, art conservation, and bibliographic materials.
+Getty Vocabularies are structured resources for the visual arts domain, including art, architecture, decorative arts, other cultural works, archival materials, visual surrogates, and art conservation.
 Compliant with international standards for structured and controlled vocabularies, they provide authoritative information for catalogers, researchers, and data providers.
-They contain coreferences to other resources where topics overlap; however, the Getty Vocabularies are unique in their global coverage of the defined domain, in citing published sources and contributors, in allowing interconnections among historical and current information, in accommodating the sometimes debated and ambiguous nature of art historical information, and in allowing complex relationships within and between Vocabularies.
+Getty Vocabularies contain coreferences to other resources where topics overlap.
+However, they are unique in their global coverage of the defined domain, in citing published sources and contributors, in allowing interconnections among historical and current information, in accommodating the sometimes debated and ambiguous nature of art historical information, and in allowing complex relationships within and between Vocabularies.
 Thus they are not simple 'value vocabularies'; they are also rich 'knowledge bases' in themselves.
 Although each Vocabulary requires a small set of minimum data, the data model allows for rich data that may be exploited for research and discovery.
-The Getty Vocabularies strive to be ever more multilingual, multicultural, and inclusive, focusing also on diversity, equity, unbiased and antiracist terminology, and accessibility.
+Getty Vocabularies strive to be ever more multilingual, multicultural, and inclusive, focusing also on diversity, equity, unbiased and antiracist terminology, and accessibility.
 The Vocabularies grow through contributions from institutions and projects comprising the expert user community.
 They are freely and openly available for use.
 To search the Vocabularies and view the information in online displays, click on the links below.
 Explore options for obtaining the Getty Vocabulary data or for contributing by clicking on links in the left navigation bar.

 AAT is a thesaurus containing generic terms in several languages, relationships, sources, and scope notes for agents, work types, roles, materials, styles, cultures, and techniques related to art, architecture, and other cultural heritage (e.g., amphora, oil paint, olieverf, acetolysis, sintering, orthographic drawings, Olmeca, Rinascimento, Buddhism, watercolors, asa-no-ha-toji, sralais).